asvpxvivien/todoapp/README.md

-# 📋 Modern Flutter Todo App
+# 📋Todo App

-A clean and modern Todo app built with Flutter using Material You design.
+A clean and modern Todo app built with Flutter using "Material You design".
 It supports dark/light mode, persistent storage, and intuitive UI/UX.

-## ✨ Features
+##  Features

 -  Responsive layout with Material 3 (Material You)
 -  Dark & Light mode support